Words and terms used in the world of From The Waters.

 Plural orciks.
 An Ephillion creature similar to a scorpion.

-Maker Pairs who work on Earth.
+This refers to Maker Pairs who work on Earth.

 Plural osrennstars.
 A variation of shellfish known for its expense in restaurants.